 - Cut only about a third of the grass blade at a time.
-Do not cut below the 54 mm (2-1/8-inch) setting unless the grass is sparse or it is late fall when grass growth begins to slow down.
-Refer to Adjusting the Cutting Height (page 8). - When cutting grass over 15 cm (6 inches) tall, mow at the highest cutting-height setting and walk slower; then mow again at a lower setting for the best lawn appearance.
-If the grass is too long, the machine may plug and cause the engine to stall.

-Mow only dry grass or leaves.
+Do not cut below the 2-1/8-inch (54 mm) setting unless the grass is sparse or it is late fall when grass growth begins to slow down.
+Refer to Adjusting the Cutting Height (page 9). - When cutting grass over 6 inches (15 cm) tall, mow at the highest cutting height setting and walk slower; then mow again at a lower setting for the best lawn appearance.
+If the grass is too long, the machine may plug and cause the engine to stall. - Mow only dry grass or leaves.
 Wet grass and leaves tend to clump on the yard and can cause the machine to plug or the engine to stall.